 Nineteenth-century Irish land agent and ‘Improver’

 Cathal Smith holds a PhD from the National University of Ireland, Galway.
-His research explores nineteenth-century Irish history in comparative and transnational perspective, with a particular focus on landlord-tenant relations, agricultural modernization, elite ideology and politics.
+His research explores 19th-century Irish history in comparative and transnational perspective, with a particular focus on landlord-tenant relations, agricultural modernization, elite ideology and politics.